Content

 PAYG Withholding

-More information on these 2 methods (including calculation methodology) can be found on the ATO website here.
+Information on these two methods (including calculation methodology) can be found on the ATO website here.

 Superannuation Guarantee

-As bonuses are considered ‘ordinary times earnings’, Superannuation Guarantee will be applicable to the payment.
-As a reminder, superannuation guarantee for the 2023 financial year is 10.5%.
+Bonuses, which are categorized as 'ordinary times earnings,' are subject to Superannuation Guarantee at the rate of 11.5% for the 2025 financial year.
 (Note: There is a special caveat where a bonus in respect of overtime only is not considered ordinary times earnings, and superannuation guarantee is not applicable to the payment.)

 On-Costs